 - broad-based dural attachment

-They share similar signal characteristics to intracranial meningiomas:
+They share similar signal characteristics to typical intracranial meningiomas:

 Treatment and prognosis

-Spinal meningiomas are typically slow growing.
-Surgery is the treatment of choice and complete tumour removal is achieved in the vast majority of patients.
-Less than 10% experience recurrence2.
+Spinal meningiomas are typically slow-growing.
+Surgery is the treatment of choice and complete tumor removal is achieved in the vast majority of patients.
+Less than 10% experience recurrence 2.

-- typically located anteriorly (compared to meningiomas which are usually located posterolaterally)
+- typically located anteriorly (compared to meningiomas that are usually located posterolaterally)